Chart Color Schemes

 Clontarf is characterized by a predominantly suburban housing profile, with ownership patterns similar to the broader region

-Clontarf's dwelling structure, as per the latest Census evaluation, comprised 79.1% houses and 21.0% other dwellings (semi-detached, apartments, 'other' dwellings), compared to Brisbane metro's 68.2% houses and 31.8% other dwellings.
-Home ownership in Clontarf was at 30.8%, with mortgaged dwellings at 34.6% and rented ones at 34.6%.
-The median monthly mortgage repayment was $1,733, aligning with Brisbane metro's average, while the median weekly rent was $345, compared to Brisbane metro's $1,733 and $350 respectively.
+The dwelling structure in Clontarf, as per the latest Census, consisted of 79.1% houses and 21.0% other dwellings (semi-detached, apartments, 'other' dwellings).
+In comparison, Brisbane metro had 68.2% houses and 31.8% other dwellings.
+Home ownership in Clontarf was at 30.8%, with the remaining dwellings either mortgaged (34.6%) or rented (34.6%).
+The median monthly mortgage repayment in Clontarf was $1,733, aligning with Brisbane metro's average.
+The median weekly rent figure was recorded as $345, compared to Brisbane metro's $350.
 Nationally, Clontarf's mortgage repayments were lower than the Australian average of $1,863, and rents were less than the national figure of $375.

 Frequently Asked Questions - Housing